rhuang7999/Storm-Drain-Design/README.md

 ## How to use the program
 First enter whether the units are in US or SI.
 It should be inputted capitalized.\
 `Units US or SI: US`\
-If the units are SI, they should be converted because this is designed for the US.\
+If the units are SI, they should be converted because this is designed for US.\
 `Units US or SI: SI`\
 `Convert units to US`\
 `Are units converted from SI to US?
 (Y or N): Y`\